-Laura Ann Gotlieb was born on March 22, 1931 in Wellington, New Zealand, the child of Bernard Gotlieb–American Consul in Wellington–and his wife, Gwen Ormiston, New Zealander.
+Laura Ann Gotlieb (March 22, 1931-July 9, 2022) was born in Wellington, New Zealand, the child of Bernard Gotlieb–American Consul in Wellington–and his wife, Gwen Ormiston, New Zealander.
 Her brother, Ted, was born two years later.
 Shortly after Ted’s birth, the Gotlieb family was transferred to Sicily for two years, then Mr. Gotlieb was sent to the consulate in Trieste, Italy, where they stayed for over six years.

 Following the outbreak of World War II, the Gotliebs returned to the United States and Ann’s father was assigned to Nuevo Laredo, a town on the Rio Grande, opposite the American city of Laredo, Texas.
 Next, Bernard Gotlieb was transferred to Santiago-de-Cuba, the second largest city in the island of Cuba.
 One year and a few months later, Ann’s father was sent to Havana to work in the American embassy and then they were transferred yet again, to Windsor, Canada, across the US border from Detroit, The family lived there for four years, during which time Ann attended Alma College, a private girls’ high school in Canada, for two years, and High Mowing School in New Hampshire for the final two years of high school.